apache/pulsar/site2/docs/client-libraries-node.md

 All the methods in [producers](#producers), [consumers](#consumers), and [readers](#readers) of a Node.js client are thread-safe.

-With version 1.3.0 or later, [type definitions](https://github.com/apache/pulsar-client-node/blob/master/index.d.ts) for use in TypeScript are available.
+For 1.3.0 or later versions, [type definitions](https://github.com/apache/pulsar-client-node/blob/master/index.d.ts) used in TypeScript are available.

 ## Installation